carpentries-lab/metagenomics-analysis/_episodes/06-assembly.md

 {: .error}

-## Activating metagenomic environment
+## Activating a metagenomic environment
-Environments are part of a bioinformatic tendency to make repdoucible research, they are a way to share our computational environments with our colleges and with our future self.
+Environments are part of a bioinformatic tendency to make repdoucible research, they are a way to share our programs in their specific versions used for a pipeline with our colleagues and with our future self.
 MetaSPAdes is not activated in the (base) environment but this AWS instances came with an environment called metagenomics.
 We need to activate it in order to start using MetaSPAdes.